antzm/data-science/statistics-intro.md

 *Permutations with repetition*

 Example 3a:
-How many 5 letter words can we create, regardles if they have a meaning?
+How many 5 letter words can we create, regardless if they have a meaning?
 *Permutations with repetition*

 Example 3b:
-How many 5 letter words can we create, without using a letter twice, regardles if they have a meaning?
+How many 5 letter words can we create, without using a letter twice, regardless if they have a meaning?
 *Permutations without repetition*

 Example 4a: